Government should take bigger role in promoting U.S. technology or risk losing ground to China, commission says

 Made up of appointees named by the Democratic and Republican leaders of Congress, the commission has helped spark legislative action through its past recommendations, including bipartisan bills aimed at revising trade, finance, and tax provisions relating to China.

-The group also worked closely with Congress to implement bans on Huawei telecom equipment in the United States.
+The commission also helped prompt Congress to expand the powers of the Committee on Foreign Investment in the United States, which vets Chinese and other foreign investors.
+And it worked closely with Congress to implement bans on Huawei telecom equipment in the United States.